 Whereas social phobia is a diagnosis incorporating a diverse range of social fears, including public speaking or eating in front of people, Anthropophobia differs.
 In Anthropophobia, the fear is based around other people themselves, regardless of the situation.
 From loving relatives to unknown commuters, the sufferer perceives the same threat.

 And with such subtle differences, proper diagnosis can prove problematic.
 Therefore, it is vital to seek professional help.

 As with all phobias, previous experiences can increase the chances of anthropophobia.
 For example, if you have experienced violent crime or abuse, you may be more likely to develop the condition.

 Plus, additional mental health or neurological conditions could increase your risk.
 Individuals on the autism spectrum, for example, can prefer to be alone.
 If not addressed with a balance of solitude and social skills, this fear of people could emerge.
 Paranoid individuals such as those with bipolar or schizophrenia are also at risk.
 For some, however, there is no tangible cause and the condition could occur at any time.

 Left untreated, anthropophobia can worsen over time.
 Seeing a therapist can help you take control

 Anthropophobia responds positively to therapy.
 During sessions, you can learn to become more positive, eradicating those fearful thoughts.
-Behavioral training including systematic desensitization, where a patient is gradually exposed to stronger triggers can help too.
+Behavioural training including systematic desensitisation, where a patient is gradually exposed to stronger triggers can help too.